 I never cease to be intrigued by the graphs on this page.
 This info is invaluable for anyone battling insomnia, sleep apnea, or any other condition affecting the quality of their sleep.

 Most surprisingly for me, in all my decades of insomnia, I never suspected that my oxygen levels were decreasing gradually during the night (first image) or rapidly without bouncing back (second image.)

 Check out the rollercoaster ride on that HRV!

 Nothing beats the play-by-play action of my heart-rate-variability graphs depicting the highs and lows of the entire night.

 It's well worth the wait to get these eye-opening graphs every morning.

 Sure, Fitbit's premium subscription offers an average HRV for the night.
 Granted, there seems to be strong agreement between Biostrap and Fitbit on my HRV average being better or worse than the previous night.

-(By the way, if you're interested in the Biostra, click HERE and use code ALEX to save 10%)
+(By the way, if you're interested in the Biostra, click HERE and use code 10FERGUS to save 10%)